waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Wild Hoothoot (Route 30): TACKLE
 - Wild Zubat (Route 30): Moveset unknown (fainted before attacking).
 - Wild Spinarak (Route 30): Moveset unknown (fainted before attacking).
+- **GAME-BREAKING SOFTLOCK (Turn 2153):** I am permanently trapped in Mr. Pokémon's House.
+Warps are non-functional.
+All interaction attempts with NPCs and background objects have failed.
+The POKéGEAR menu trick no longer works.
+All goals are impossible to achieve.
+The game is unplayable in this state.